Benoît Raclet

-Benoît Raclet (1780–1844) was a French inventor that invented vine scalding.
+Benoît Raclet (1780–1844) was a French inventor who invented vine scalding.
 Raclet is credited with saving his country from disaster.

 Information

 Raclet was born in Roanne, Loire, France in 1780. his father, Philibert, was a prosecutor.
 Raclet was one of nineteen children.
 He was later married and became a winery owner.
 His vine scalding technique was said to have prevented vine moths from destroying vineyards.

 The Fête Raclet (Raclet Festival) is held every year in his honor in Romanèche-Thorins, Saône-et-Loire, France.